canonical/charmed-5g/docs/tutorial/05_run_simulation.md

-# Deploy the 5G radio simulator
+# Run the 5G radio simulation